PROTECT YOUR VALUABLE HOME AND PROPERTY FROM THE SILENT DESTROYER– TERMITE

 How can we help you to protect your home from Termites

-As an essential item of building planning, modern day architects, designers, engineers and construction experts recommend Anti Termite Soil Treatment to prevent termite infestations in buildings and incorporate them in BOQs.
-John piper International offers you both effective termite preventive methods and curative termite treatment methods according to the nature of the infestation and attack.
-John Piper's Piperguard Recharging system offers an extra protection from termites more than 25 years over the conventional Anti Termite Soil Treatment.
+As an essential item of building planning, modern day architects, designers, engineers and construction experts recommend Anti Termite Treatments to prevent termite infestations in buildings and incorporate them in BOQs.
+John piper International offers you both effective termite preventive methods and four types of effective termite treatment methods according to the nature of the infestation and attack.

 Pre-Construction Soil Treatment